willthbill/cfscripts/README.md

     - What If CodeForces virtual contests / unofficial participations were official?
 Calculates new ratings using deltas and simulates the past `n` contests.

 ## 📦 Installation
-`cftools` can be *installed* in two different ways.
+`cfscripts` can be *installed* in two different ways.
-* You can download a pre-compiled binary from the [releases page](https://github.com/willthbill/cftools/releases).
+* You can download a pre-compiled binary from the [releases page](https://github.com/willthbill/cfscripts/releases).
 * You can clone this repository and set up the development environment (see the [development section](#Development)).
-Then it should be as easy as running `pipenv run cftools`.
+Then it should be as easy as running `pipenv run cfscripts`.

-On linux you may optionally create an alias for the `cftools` executable, or add its location to the `PATH` variable.
+On linux you may optionally create an alias for the `cfscripts` executable, or add its location to the `PATH` variable.

 ## 🚀 Usage
 * Run the executable
 ```
-./cftools
+./cfscripts
 ```
 * If you are using the development environment then check out the [pipenv development workflow section](#pipenv-development-environment).

-When running `cftools` it will ask you to choose a script, and the script will guide you from there.
+When running `cfscripts` it will ask you to choose a script, and the script will guide you from there.

 ## 💻 Development
 The following sections explain the various parts of the project from a development perspective.